What will wake the dead?

 Sharon shook her head.
 "How do you speak English?"

 "The last owner of that mummy was an Englishman; I've listened to the language for decades.
 In fact, I know a lot of languages.
 You pick up on things, listening to people."

 "But what about Marcus?
-What did you do to Marcus?"
+What did you do to him?"
 Her voice went up an octave.

-"Oh, not much, just traded places with him.
-Until I let him out.
+"Just traded places, until I decide to let him out.
 Which I will, shortly.
-I'm sorry about the pretense of hiding in this room, by the way; I thought a scare would help put you in the mood."
+I'm sorry about the pretense.
+I thought a scare would help put you in the mood."

 "In the mood?
 Wait a minute!" said Sharon, standing up straighter.
-"If you're not Marcus, then why did you—I mean we—we—!"
-She bit her lip.
+"If you're not Marcus, then why did you…I mean we—we…”